 The first IL mobile sportsbooks launched in mid-2020 to commence online wagering across the state.
 Customers must be 21 or older and located within state lines to participate.

-Currently, licensed betting sites and mobile apps in Illinois include:
+Currently, licensed Illinois sports betting sites and mobile IL sportsbook apps include:

-Here’s what else bettors need to know about IL sports betting:
+Here’s what else Illinois bettors need to know about IL sports betting: